tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
-		"introduce":"CentOS 5.8 64-bit images is support in North China, South China, East China and Hong Kong region, which can enrich the type of operating system", "name":"CentOS 5.8 64-bit image is released",
+		"introduce":"CentOS 5.8 64-bit images is support in North China, South China, East China and Hong Kong region, which can enrich the type of operating system", "name":"CentOS 5.8 64-bit Image Is Released",
 		"description":"CentOS 5.8 64-bit images is support in North China, South China, East China and Hong Kong region, which can enrich the type of operating system type.", "id":27
 	},
 	{
 		"introduce":"Monitorable period of the Virtual Machines is expanded.
-The monitoring period of 1 day, 7 days and 30 days are added.", "name":"The VM Monitoring supports multiple monitoring cycles", "description":"The VM Monitoring allows the users to learn the running status and indicators of performance monitoring regarding the Virtual Machines in real time.
+The monitoring period of 1 day, 7 days and 30 days are added.", "name":"The VM Monitoring Supports Multiple Monitoring Cycles", "description":"The VM Monitoring allows the users to learn the running status and indicators of performance monitoring regarding the Virtual Machines in real time.
 Different lengths of monitoring period allow the users to observe the monitoring information for up to 30 days and know the historical running status of the Virtual Machines.", "id":28
 	},
 	{
-		"introduce":"CentOS 7.2 64-bit images is support in North China, South China, East China and Hong Kong region, which can enrich the type of operating system", "name":"CentOS 7.2 64-bit image is released",
+		"introduce":"CentOS 7.2 64-bit images is support in North China, South China, East China and Hong Kong region, which can enrich the type of operating system", "name":"CentOS 7.2 64-bit Image Is Released",
 		"description":"CentOS 7.2 64-bit images is support in North China, South China, East China and Hong Kong region, which can enrich the type of operating system type.", "id":29
 	},
 	{
-		"introduce":"CentOS 7.3 64-bit images is support in North China, South China, East China and Hong Kong region, which can enrich the type of operating system", "name":"CentOS 7.3 64-bit image is released",
+		"introduce":"CentOS 7.3 64-bit images is support in North China, South China, East China and Hong Kong region, which can enrich the type of operating system", "name":"CentOS 7.3 64-bit Image Is Released",
 		"description":"CentOS 7.3 64-bit images is support in North China, South China, East China and Hong Kong region, which can enrich the type of operating system type.", "id":30
 	},
 	{
-		"introduce":"JD Cloud’s Virtual Machines, Cloud Disk Service and Elastic IP cut down the price to bring maximum profits to our users。", "name":"The Virtual Machines cut down the prices permanently with 54% drop", "description":"In North China, East China, South China and Hong Kong, Monthly Package prices are reduced by 26% at most; Pay By Configuration pricing is cut down by 54% at most; \n", "id":31
+		"introduce":"JD Cloud’s Virtual Machines, Cloud Disk Service and Elastic IP cut down the price to bring maximum profits to our users。", "name":"The Virtual Machines Cut Down The Prices Permanently with 54% Drop", "description":"In North China, East China, South China and Hong Kong, Monthly Package prices are reduced by 26% at most; Pay By Configuration pricing is cut down by 54% at most; \n", "id":31
 	},
 	{
-		"introduce":"CentOS 6.6 64-bit images is support in North China, South China, East China and Hong Kong region, which can enrich the type of operating system", "name":"CentOS 6.6 64-bit image is released",
+		"introduce":"CentOS 6.6 64-bit images is support in North China, South China, East China and Hong Kong region, which can enrich the type of operating system", "name":"CentOS 6.6 64-bit Image Is Released",
 		"description":"CentOS 6.6 64-bit images is support in North China, South China, East China and Hong Kong region, which can enrich the type of operating system type.", "id":32
 	},
 	{
-		"introduce":"The private-net NTP provides Intranet time synchronization for the Virtual Machines, which saves the time of the users to manually set up the time.", "name":"Private-net’s NTP time service of JD Cloud is officially online", "description":"Domain name for private net’s visiting during NTP time is ntp.jcloudcs.com.", "id":33
+		"introduce":"The private-net NTP provides Intranet time synchronization for the Virtual Machines, which saves the time of the users to manually set up the time.", "name":"Private-net’s NTP Time Service of JD Cloud Is Officially Online", "description":"Domain name for private net’s visiting during NTP time is ntp.jcloudcs.com.", "id":33
 	},
 	{
-		"introduce":"Intranet download source of JD Cloud significantly improves the Virtual Machine installation efficiency regarding software and reduces software’s installation cost.", "name":"Private-net’s source of JD Cloud is officially online", "description":"For purpose of improving user’s installation efficiency regarding software on the Virtual Machines and reduce installation cost, JD Cloud provides Intranet download source.
+		"introduce":"Intranet download source of JD Cloud significantly improves the Virtual Machine installation efficiency regarding software and reduces software’s installation cost.", "name":"Private-net’s Source of JD Cloud Is Officially Online", "description":"For purpose of improving user’s installation efficiency regarding software on the Virtual Machines and reduce installation cost, JD Cloud provides Intranet download source.
 Under the environment of CentOS and Ubuntu, users can quickly install the software through Intranet download source.
 Domain name of Intranet download source is mirrors.jcloudcs.com.", "id":34
 	},
 	{
-		"introduce":"Support Ubuntu 16.04 64-bit image in the entire region of cn-north, cn-south and cn-east", "name":"Ubuntu 16.04 64-bit image is released",
+		"introduce":"Support Ubuntu 16.04 64-bit image in the entire region of cn-north, cn-south and cn-east", "name":"Ubuntu 16.04 64-bit Image Is Released",
 		"description":"Support Ubuntu 16.04 64-bit image in the entire region of cn-north, cn-south and cn-east", "id":35
 	},
 	{
-		"introduce":"In Hong Kong, Virtual Machines reduces the price again permanently in order to make profit to customers and improve the cost performance regarding the business.", "name":"Virtual Machines in Hong Kong reduces the price again by up to 20%", "description":"Price reduction details: It is cut down by 20% at most; \n", "id":36
+		"introduce":"In Hong Kong, Virtual Machines reduces the price again permanently in order to make profit to customers and improve the cost performance regarding the business.", "name":"Virtual Machines in Hong Kong Reduces The Price Again by up to 20%", "description":"Price reduction details: It is cut down by 20% at most; \n", "id":36
 	},
 	{
-		"introduce":"It can customize the range of VPC network and support the creation of VPC network without preset CIDR", "name":"It can customize the range of VPC network and support the creation of VPC network without preset CIDR", "description":"The users can customize the VPC network and can define the range of network by self-determination; Intranet segment starting from 10, 192.168, and 172 can be supported; VPC network without preset CIDR can be created.
+		"introduce":"It can customize the range of VPC network and support the creation of VPC network without preset CIDR", "name":"It Can Customize The Range of VPC Network And Support The Creation of VPC Network without Preset CIDR", "description":"The users can customize the VPC network and can define the range of network by self-determination; Intranet segment starting from 10, 192.168, and 172 can be supported; VPC network without preset CIDR can be created.
 The VPC network is isolated completely and logically \n", "id":37
 	},
 	{
-		"introduce":"It can customize the inbound and outbound rules for the network ACL, besides it can be associated with the subnet", "name":"It can customize ACL’s inbound and outbound rules", "description":"The users can customize network ACL’s rules and set inbound and outbound policy.
+		"introduce":"It can customize the inbound and outbound rules for the network ACL, besides it can be associated with the subnet", "name":"It Can Customize ACL’s Inbound And Outbound Rules", "description":"The users can customize network ACL’s rules and set inbound and outbound policy.
 The newly created ACL rejects all inbound/outbound traffic by default.
 ACL has no state.
 It is required to set inbound and outbound rules respectively \n", "id":38
 	},
 	{
-		"introduce":"It can customize the rules of route table and specify the type and address of the next hop, besides it can be associated with the subnet", "name":"It can customize the rules of route table", "description":"The users can customize route table’s rules and specify the type and address of the next hop.
+		"introduce":"It can customize the rules of route table and specify the type and address of the next hop, besides it can be associated with the subnet", "name":"It Can Customize The Rules of Route Table", "description":"The users can customize route table’s rules and specify the type and address of the next hop.
 It is tacitly assumed that route table contains two rules - local and internet \n", "id":39
 	},